 Being grateful won’t eliminate stressful periods, trauma and emotional upheaval.
 But, practicing gratitude will help you frame experiences in a different light, wade through feelings and rebound.
 In the U.S., we will celebrate Thanksgiving next week which is often when people talk about what they are thankful for.
 Instead of an annual tradition, perhaps this year is the year to make gratitude a daily practice?

-For more insight like this, buy one of my books – links available right here on this site.
+For more insight like this, buy one of my books on divorce.